 Your medical history is useful in diagnosing ovulatory disorders.
 However, your physician may require other tests to confirm the diagnosis such as:

-If you are not ovulating, your doctor may prescribe a medication to stimulate your ovulation.
+If you aren’t ovulating, your doctor may prescribe a medication to stimulate your ovulation.
 If you decide to take medication to ovulate, your doctor will want to monitor you carefully to see if and when you are ovulating.
 Monitoring usually involves ultrasound and blood tests.